Electronics project notes/Audio notes - microphones

 In practice, bias voltage is a mostly a thing on mics connected via 3.5mm TRS, like PCs, video cameras, DSLR, phones, voice recorders, minidisc.

-Don't expect it to be more than 2V, don't expect it to have to supply more than 1mA or so.
+Can be but don't expect it to have to supply more than 1mA or so.

 (The actual voltage has varied with designs and over time - on specific/custom equipment might actually between 1.5V and 10V - but anything you connect to consumer hardware (e.g. sound card, hand held recorders) is likely to be around 2 or 3V (DC))